rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ## Triggering a protection

-Once the protection policy named "VMware create three tiers" was bound to the virtual machine as shown above, I then issued a trigger to create cloud protection against the virtual machine “0-Linux-Demo-VM02” to create one-off cloud-protection.
+Once the protection policy named "VMware create three tiers" was bound to the virtual machine as shown above, I then issued a trigger to create cloud protection against the virtual machine `“0-Linux-Demo-VM02”` to create one-off cloud-protection.

 The below list detailed the required steps:

 1. I figured out the protection-job-id that is associated with “0-Linux-Demo-VM02.” and the  cloud backup schedule Id of the virtual machine.
-To achieve that, I used the HPE GreenLake [API](`https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/DataManagementJobsList`) for Backup and Recovery `GET /backup-recovery/v1beta1/protection-jobs` and `filter “assetInfo/id eq {VM-id}”` as shown below.
-Note that the variable **{vmId}** contained the value of the virtual machine id as discovered in previous step, namely **"<virtual-machine-id>"**.
-The response body’s JSON structure contained the id of the protection job associated with **“0-Linux-Demo-VM02”**.
-From the same response body, I recognized that cloud protection is the **scheduleId no 3.**.
+To achieve that, I used the HPE GreenLake [API](`https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/DataManagementJobsList`) for Backup and Recovery `GET /backup-recovery/v1beta1/protection-jobs` and `filter assetInfo/id eq {VM-id}”` as shown below.
+Note that the variable `{vmId}` contained the value of the virtual machine id as discovered in previous step, namely `"<virtual-machine-id>"`.
+The response body’s JSON structure contained the id of the protection job associated with `“0-Linux-Demo-VM02”`.
+From the same response body, I recognized that cloud protection is the `scheduleId no 3`.
 The API used for this:

    ```shellsession
    GET /backup-recovery/v1beta1/protection-jobs?filter=assetInfo/id eq {{vmId}}&select=assetInfo,id,operational,protections`